Skip to main content

 Retirees who transfer their tax residency to Greece may benefit from Greece's flat 7% tax rate on all foreign-sourced pension income for up to 15 years, available to those who were not Greek tax residents in 5 of the preceding 6 years.
 No work is permitted on this visa.

 Holders who spend 183+ days in Italy become Italian tax residents.
 May qualify for the Impatriate Regime offering a 50% income tax exemption (70% in southern Italy) on Italian-source income for up to 5 years.
-Italy's €100,000 annual flat tax on foreign income may also apply for high-net-worth applicants.
+Italy's Neo-Residenti flat tax on foreign income (€300,000/year for elections from 1 January 2026, with lower grandfathered rates for earlier entrants) may also apply for high-net-worth applicants.

 Tax Residency Trigger